pajesh98/Deep-Learning-Homework-Charity-Funding-Predictor/README.md

 ## Results

 ### Data Processing
- - To clean the data I removed the EIN and NAME columns since they no value to the model.
+ - Variable that was considered as the target for my model: IS_SUCCESSFUL Column.
- - Variable that was considered as the target for my model: IS_SUCCESSFUL Column
+ - Variable that was considered to be the features for the model: Every Column except for IS_SUCCESSFUL which is our target and the ones we will drop
- - Determine the number of unique values for each column.
+ - Variable that were neither targets or features for the dataset: Columns that I dropeed are EIN, NAME because they have no values or impact on our outcome.

 ### Compiling, Training, and Evaluating the Model
  - Used 2 Hidden Layers